imageboss/imageboss-web/README.md

 ## Features
 * Detect/request webp images.
 * Detect Retina Displays (High Density) and loads images properly.
-* Automatically requests images with appropriate sizes based on where it is inserted.
+* Automatically requests images with appropriate sizes based on your HTML/CSS definitions.
 * Requests a low resolution version of your image while loads the high resolution one in background.